Lauterbrunnen travel tips and map

 Hotels in Lauterbrunnen - some with views of the Staubbach Fall

-Lauterbrunnen’s location and scenery
+Lauterbrunnen’s strategic location and scenery

 Lauterbrunnen is a small village in the Lauterbrunnen Valley.
 It’s ideally situated for excursions throughout the Jungfrau Region.
 The Jungfrau Region is part of the larger holiday region of the Bernese Oberland.